Because We Care

 Unlike so many homes for children which are in the childcare "business," the Texarkana Baptist Children's Home is a pure ministry in every respect.
 State and federal funds with their attendant strings are rejected.
 Instead of a few weeks or a few months commitment to a child, this home commits to meeting the needs of children until they are adults.
 To achieve this noble goal, corporate friends, civic partners, and individuals of a compassionate heart join with us to help establish young lives in well-serving values, enabling children to excel to their greatest potential, and the mission statement of the Home to be met.

 It is therefore in deep conviction that the work of Texarkana Baptist Children's Home is, in fact, the practice of "Pure Religion," as stated in James 1:27.
 It is a ministry that others are invited to help accomplish by outright gifts and/or in-kind goods and services.
 Truly, it is an outreach opportunity that anyone will be extremely proud to have on his/her record when we all stand before the Judge of the Universe.
-Visits to the Home are encouraged by appointment.
+Visits to the Home by appointment are encouraged.

 Our Commitment to Children

-To promote stability and a sense of well-being and belonging, long term commitments are made to children until each one reaches the age of majority or until custody is changed by court order.
+To promote stability and a sense of well-being and belonging, long term commitments are made to children until each one reaches the age of majority or until custody is changed.
 Children may continue to live at the Home while attaining higher or post-secondary education.

-Children at this Home attend elementary through secondary education at the on-campus school: Texarkana Baptist Academy.
+Children at this Home attend elementary through secondary education at high quality private school, or in some cases, public education as individual needs require.
 Those who desire to do so and qualify may remain on campus following high school graduation to attain higher or post-secondary education.
 Such educational pursuits are aided by scholarship programs both on and off campus.
 Presently the Home maintains the Fraser Scholarship Fund; the Arville Hinsley Scholarship Fund; and the Rev. J.W.
 Kesner, Sr. Memorial Scholarship Fund that help students continue their educational goals.

 Homeline — Spring 2016 Edition is out !
 Keep up with what's new — read Homeline in PDF format